knuesel/typst-minideck/structure.typ

   set heading(numbering: none, outlined: false)
-  // Decrease spacing between paragraph for text in lower half show par: set block(spacing: 1em)
+  // Decrease spacing between paragraph for text in lower half show par: set block(spacing: 1em) show heading.where(depth: 2): it => {
-  // Layout of title and subtitle is a bit complicated as it must work
-  // whether a subtitle is present or not: in both cases it must fill the page
-  // up to the middle line.
-  show heading.where(depth: 2): it => {
     place(
       bottom,